16 Tidy data

 #> 3 Denmark 5831 5840 5857

 What is the variable here?
 Year.
-But “year” doesn’t appear as a column.
-It’s encoded in the column names pop_2020, pop_2021, pop_2022.
-The data has three columns where it should have one.
-This is not tidy.
+But “year” doesn’t appear as a column; it’s buried inside the names pop_2020, pop_2021, pop_2022, three columns where there should be one.
+Not tidy.

 The tidy version has three columns: country, year, and population.
-One variable per column.
+One variable per column, one observation per row, nine values arranged so that every tool you’ve learned can reach them.

 pop_tidy <- data.frame(